-- Engagement: This is how you “boost” posts; you pay based on post likes, comments, and shares.
+- Automatic: This is how you “boost” posts; you pay based on post likes, comments, and shares.

-- Conversions: This tracks which clicks actually result in sales and optimizes for this type of user.
+- Get more leads: This tracks which click results in sales and optimizes for this type of user.

-- Traffic: This choice prioritizes driving traffic to a landing page on your website.
+- Get more website visitors: This choice prioritizes driving traffic to a landing page on your website.

 The second step is to create an audience for your ad:

-Pick the gender, language, location, and interests that you’d like to target.
+Pick the gender, language, location, and interests you’d like to target.

-You want to pick a fairly specific audience to really nail down your message.
+You want to pick a specific audience to nail down your message.
 Aim for 10,000-50,000 users in your audience.

-Third, you then set your maximum daily budget and when to start running the ad:
+Third, set your maximum daily budget and when to start running the ad: